 *ESTIMATED NUMBER OF DOUBLE-SPACED (TEXT-ONLY) MANUSCRIPT PAGES:

-> 100
+> We are using the LaTeX template.
+We estimate 100-120 single-spaced pages in total with figures

-*ESTIMATED NUMBER OF FIGURES: Less than 20
+*ESTIMATED NUMBER OF FIGURES: Less than 30-35

 How many of these figures do you estimate will be essential to reproduce in color?
 (This question refers to the printed book.
 All figures can be in color in the online e-book).